select-8/mock-bigthief-htmlsite/README.md

 ### Surface Plane
 #### Colour

 My aim was to use high contrasting colors that portray a sense of mystery but to do this without overkill.
-To this end, the site is bookended by the lighter in tone Home & Tour pages while the core content of music, videos, and the store page are dark with high contrast between the blacks and oranges.
+To this end, the site is bookended by the lighter in tone, pink backgrounded, Home & Tour pages, while the core pages of music, videos, and store are dark with high contrast between the blacks, whites, and oranges.

 Light home -> darker content pages -> light tour